-Which phone has the biggest screen?
+Which phone has the giant screen?

-Which mobile has the toughest screen?
+Which mobile has the most demanding screen?

 Is a bigger phone better?

-Why are large screen phones a problem?
+Why are large-screen phones a problem?

 Is your phone too big?

-The bigger the screen, the worse the eyes?
+The bigger the screen, the worse the eyes.

 Using your phone in the dark can speed up your blindness.
 Blue light from smartphones may accelerate blindness, a new study finds

-Which screen is better for the eye LCD or OLED?
+Which screen is better for the eye, LCD or OLED?